 Maintaining an active presence on social media isn’t as straightforward as simply posting content, because you want to grow your engagement.
 You must always be intentional about what you post.
 Ask yourself, “What type of audience will this post attract and what message does it send about my business?”
 You don’t need to write detailed content every day.
 For example, you can create a graphic of one of your favorite quotes and add a few sentences of copy that explain what the quote means to you and your business.
 You want to be intentional and consistent about where, when and how you appear.
 Promote your accreditations, important affiliations, and points of differentiation — anything that lends credibility to what you do.
 Sharing these things will build trust with your audience, and that trust is crucial to your success.
 As your engagement grows, your connections will also increase…and with more connections comes more opportunity.

 Remember that your online presence is not limited to social media.
 For example, you could also choose to begin a blog.
-If you do decide to create a blog during the start-up phase of your business, you should be certain that you can set aside enough time to add entries on a consistent basis.
+If you do decide to create a blog during the start-up phase of your business, you should be certain that you can set aside enough time to add entries consistently.
 If you don’t decide to begin a blog during the start-up phase, the growth phase is when most businesses should do this.
 You can choose to create a written blog, a video blog (also known as a “vlog”) or both.
 If you’re a better speaker than you are a writer, go with a video blog.
 If you feel more comfortable writing about your business, choose that route instead.
 Videos should be a part of your strategy no matter what, but you don’t need to use them specifically for your blog.

 Once you have established your business and are beginning to attract clients, how do you continue that momentum toward thought leadership?
 During the start-up and growth phases, you can write case studies.
 The point of a case study is to write about the positive transformations your top clients have undergone while working with your business.
 Then, you can publish these case studies on your website and share links to them on social media.
 (Note: You will want to ask for permission before referring to any individual by their full name, but — barring a non-disclosure agreement — you can feel free to use business names and first names when referencing the work that you did together.)